-Results were interesting, showing that in the limbic forebrain, the two most common CB1 receptor agonists, anandamide (AEA) and arachidonoylglycerol (2-AG) increased during and after 7 days of alcoholization, decreased after 2 days of deprivation, and 2-AG decreased further when the rats were allowed to relapse into alcoholism.
+Referring to the study aforementioned, levels of endocannabinoids 2-AG and AEA were measured in the brains of rats in three phases of alcoholism: alcoholization, deprivation, and relapse.
+Results showed that in the limbic forebrain, the two most common CB1 receptor agonists (such as THC and CBD from medical marijuana), anandamide (AEA) and c(2-AG) increased during and after 7 days of alcoholization, decreased after 2 days of deprivation, and 2-AG decreased further when the rats were allowed to relapse into alcoholism.

 In other parts of the brain, the patterns were different during different phases of the test.
 In the midbrain, AEA was reduced but not 2-AG, after alcoholization.
 Both AEA and 2-AG were reduced when alcohol was reintroduced.
 Interestingly, the levels of CB1R expression were largely unchanged, even though the endocannabinoid levels were changed.

 Two agonists, THC and CP55, 940, both reduced the amount of fluid and ethanol the rats chose to drink.
 Another (selective) agonist, SR141716, reduced fluid and ethanol intake as well.
 Other addiction-related signaling pathways, dopamine and GABA, were unaffected.
 This strongly suggests that the ECS is an important pathway in the development, maintenance, and recovery from addiction